cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 *Note: Current and Voltage measurements are weird because I haven't attached anything* *Note: This test needs improvements*

-# How to execute UDPEcho server example
+## How to execute UDP Echo server example

-Go to the main folder of NuttX and type the command to configure the board:
+Go to the main folder of NuttX and type the next command to configure the board:
 `./scripts/configure.sh olimex-stm32-e407 udpecho`

 Compile: